adic26/Remi/TsdLib.InstrumentLibrary/readme.txt

 To generate a C# code file (useful for design-time verification):
 1) Right-click the instrument xml file and select Properties.
-2) In the Custom Tool field, enter InstrumentClassGenerator
-3) In the Custom Tool Namespace field, enter the name of your project Whenever the instrument xml file is modified and saved, the C# code file will be automatically regenerated.
+2) In the Custom Tool field, enter InstrumentClassGenerator Whenever the instrument xml file is modified and saved, the C# code file will be automatically regenerated.
 You can also manually regenerate it by right-clicking the instrument xml file and selecting Run Custom Tool.